Blockly Turtle Programming

 What are the Maze Puzzles for?

 There is one Maze puzzle at the bottom of each playground.
-These are intended to be a fun change of activities for the children.
+These are intended to be a fun change of activity for the children.
 They also make sure that the children are used to the slightly different blocks used in mazes because, in the earlier playgrounds, maze based questions are the most effective way of assessing skills in the quizzes.
-The maze puzzles also sneak in some Computational Thinking practice for the children.
+The maze puzzles also sneak in some more Computational Thinking practice for the children.

 Credits